Policies and Procedures

 The San Francisco Redevelopment Agency adopted the Minimum Compensation Policy (MCP), which became effective on September 25, 2001.
 OCII continues to enforce this policy.

 The San Francisco Redevelopment Agency adopted the San Francisco Health Care Accountability Policy (the “HCAP”), which became effective on September 25, 2001.
 OCII continues to enforce this policy.

 Bayview Hunters Point (BVHP) Employment and Contracting Policy

-In adopting the BVHP Redevelopment Plan, the former San Francisco Redevelopment Agency (now OCII) and the City and County of San Francisco have made a commitment to vigorous equal opportunity and diversity in employment.
-The BVHP Employment and Contracting Policy is designed to ensure that Agency Action Projects and private Significant Projects (which do not receive OCII assistance), provide employment opportunities for lower-income BVHP residents and San Francisco residents in the areas of construction, professional services, and permanent jobs.
+In adopting the BVHP Redevelopment Plan, OCII and the City and County of San Francisco have made a commitment to vigorous equal opportunity and diversity in employment.
+The BVHP Employment and Contracting Policy is designed to ensure that OCII Action Projects and private Significant Projects (which do not receive OCII assistance), provide employment opportunities for BVHP residents and San Francisco residents in the areas of construction, professional services, and permanent jobs.
 This Policy has also been adopted for projects in Hunters Point Shipyard and Candlestick Point.